iblech/lets-play-agda/Padova2025/ComputationalContent/Intro.lagda.md

   double negation.
 These finer distinctions in turn have algorithmic and geometric consequences.)

-* Every constructive result has an algorithmic interpretation: Every constructive proof can be run as a computer program.
-Every constructive proof of the existence of a solution to an equation can be run as an algorithm computing such a solution.
+* Every constructive result has an algorithmic interpretation---every constructive proof can be run as a computer program.
+For instance: Every constructive proof of the existence of a solution to an equation can be run as an algorithm computing such a solution.
 As Agda is by default a constructive system, we have observed this connection between logic and computability numerous times.